Black00Z/toolkit/README.md

 This small library feature includes links to information about programming languages .
 It might be more useful for beginners, but this won´t stop an expert from using it :smile:

 ### > Notes
 This note feature lets you save notes in a file with the date of time of creation as filename.After creation of a note, the program creates the folder /note in the root directory of the program, in case it does not exist already.
-Lateron you will be able to search, edit and delete notes with just one click.
+Later on you will be able to search, edit and delete notes with just one click.

 ### > GUI
-A simple GUI to make it easier for the user to type the data in
+A simple GUI to make it easier for the user to type the data in.

 Everything written in Python